 Fat requirements range from 8.5% for growth to 5.5% for adult maintenance.
 Omega-3 and omega-6 fatty acids support joint health and promote healthy skin.
 Joint-supporting ingredients like glucosamine and chondroitin appear in large-breed formulations.
 Omega-3s from fish oil provide anti-inflammatory benefits.

 Digestible carbohydrates provide energy.
 Sweet potatoes, brown rice, and oats offer fiber and steady energy.
 Prebiotics and probiotics support gut bacteria.
 Large breed puppy foods control calcium and phosphorus ratios—ideally around 1.2:1 to 1.4:1.
+Essential vitamins are especially important in puppy food to support the developing immune system, healthy digestion, and muscle growth during rapid growth phases.

 Myth vs. Reality: Is Breed-Specific Dog Food Truly Necessary?